chirathlv/Churn-Prediction-App/README.md

 ### Data Sources <a name="subparagraph1"></a>

 This is IBM Cognos Analytics 11.1.3+ base samples Telco customer churn dataset.
 There are total number of 7043 observations and 33 features.
-Here is the description of its features.
+Here is the description of each features.
+Additional details of how the dataset is produced can be found in the kaggle link in the reference section.

 | Feature             | Description                                                                                                                                                                                                   |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |